towardstudio/entrytemplates/README.md

 # Entry Templates plugin for Craft CMS 4.x

-When an entry is deleted, a reminder will display for the user to add a redirect.
+Scaffold Entry Type Templates to use for a user to start with on new entries.

 ## Requirements